gardnmi/spark-connect-local-env/Blog.md

 ## Setting up the Environment

-### Local Application Setup
+Our environment configuration is contained within a docker-compose file which consists following services:
+1. pyspark application
+2. Minio
+3. Spark Master
+4. Spark Worker

+### Pyspark Service

 The first step in this project is to build the pyspark application that will connect to the remote spark cluster.
 We will use Visual Studio Code with the Dev Containers extension to create a containerized environment for the application.

 Steps to create the application:
-1. Create a new folder for the project.
-In this example we will use `spark-connect-local-env`
+1. Create an empty project folder on your local machine.
-2. Open the project in Visual Studio Code
+2. Open the project folder in Visual Studio Code
-3. Create a folder called .devcontainer
+3. Create a folder called `.devcontainer`
-4. Inside the .devcontainer folder create a file called devcontainer.json and add the following code to the devcontainer.json file:
+4. Inside the .devcontainer folder create a file called `devcontainer.json` and add the following code:

 ```json
 {